Aug 2011

 - Testing of Steel Crates

-- Development of New Spectral Matching Algorithms
+- Development of a Spectral Matching Algorithm

 - Self-Centering Beams for Resilient Earthquake Resistance